 VMware's new hybrid offering, Horizon Cloud, allows IT to deploy and manage on-premises and cloud-hosted virtual desktops through one console.
 Citrix already offers this capability with Citrix Cloud.
-The hybrid concept allows businesses to take advantage of DaaS' benefits without abandoning their investments in on-premises virtual desktops.
+The hybrid concept allows businesses to take advantage of DaaS' benefits without their investments in on-premises virtual desktops.

-Before the advent of hybrid offerings, most businesses had to choose between DaaS or on-premises VDI.
+Before the advent hybrid offerings, most businesses had to choose between DaaS or on-premises VDI.
 It's unlikely a company would do both because of the cost and complexity of using multiple software platforms, said Mehran Basiratmand, CTO of Florida Atlantic University, a VMware VDI customer in Boca Raton, Fla.

 Having both options in one console from the same vendor makes DaaS more appealing, but Basiratmand said he won't jump on board with the hybrid model right away.